Innovation Unit

-Innovation Unit is a not-for-profit social enterprise with the stated aim of using innovation to create different, better, lower cost public services that better meet social challenges.
-It was founded as a part of what is now the Department for Education (DfE), but has been an independent organisation since 2006.
+Innovation Unit is a not-for-profit social enterprise with a mission to grow and scale the boldest and best innovations that deliver long-term impact for people, address persistent inequalities, and transform the systems that surround them.

+Their innovation and impact formula combines decades of practical experience with recent research, to help design new solutions, implement them successfully and take them to scale for greater impact.

 History

-Innovation Unit was established in June 2002 at the Department for Education and Skills – now the DfE – as part of the measures in the White Paper 'Schools – Achieving Success' which followed the Education Act 2002.

-Between 2002 and 2006 the remit was focused on education and children's services.
-The first phase of the work concentrated on responding to innovative ideas that were sent into the Government, mainly by teachers and head teachers.
-It funded a number of these and provided advice and practical support for many others.
+Innovation Unit was established in 2002 at the Department for Education and Skills, now the DfE, as part of the measures in the White Paper, ‘Schools - Achieving Success’.
+Between 2002 and 2006, the remit was focused on education and children’s work.
+Early work focused on responding to innovative ideas that were sent into the Government, mainly by teachers and head teachers.
+Innovation Unit funded a number of these and provided advice and practical support for many others.
 Alongside other innovative small-scale projects, it worked on several large-scale programmes, such as the Leading Edge Partnership programme and Teachers TV.

 Between 2003 and 2008, Innovation Unit advised on The Power to Innovate, a piece of legislation which enabled schools and Local Authorities to apply to the Secretary of State to have regulations lifted if a strong case could be made that they were getting in the way of raising standards in education.
-It also played an active role in supporting and sponsoring the National Teacher Research Panel, The Research Informed Practice Site and the Teaching Awards.

 Since 2006 Innovation Unit has been independent of government and receives no grant funding.

-It consists of a team of partners and senior associates, as well as a team of core staff based at offices in Old Street, London.
-Its former Board member includes David Albury, formerly a principal advisor at the Prime Minister's Strategy Unit during Tony Blair's premiership.
+Operations

 Innovation Unit works independently across the UK, Australia and New Zealand.
-Clients range from local authorities and government departments, to charities and foundations.
-The organisation currently works across five key areas of impact: healthy lives, mental health, early years, schools and learning, and children's social care.
+The organisation is project-based, with clients ranging from local authorities and government departments, to charities and foundations.
+The Innovation Unit team, made up of innovation experts, researchers and designers, currently works to challenge and change systems for children and families, mental health, health and care, justice and violence and education.

+Innovation Unit also offers an accredited Service Design course for professionals, through their Design Academy.
+The design academy focuses on building expertise in service and system design methodology, as applied to complex social issues.